President John F. Kennedy was actually a conservative.

 John F. Kennedy was no doubt a cold warrior.

-In stark contrast to today’s Democratic Party, Kennedy was no pacifist.
+In stark contrast to today’s liberals, Kennedy was not pacifist.
 He talked a good game on peace, but he was certainly never afraid to flex military muscle as the Commander in Chief.

 Although mostly attributed to his successor, Lyndon Johnson, it was Kennedy who originally escalated the war in Vietnam to prevent the domino theory of Southeast Asia falling to communism.